 A total laryngectomy is a surgery performed in the advanced stages of cancer.
 The procedure involves removing your voice box – also called the larynx.
-After a laryngectomy, breathing happens via an opening in the neck instead of the nose and mouth.
+When you come home from the hospital, there may be a

 Before total laryngectomy

 Before surgery, you would breathe through your nose, mouth and throat – or what is known as the ‘upper airways’.

 The vocal cords are folds of tissue in the throat that vibrate in the airstream to produce the voice.